michielpost/Q42.HueApi/README.md

 ### Bridge
 Before you can communicate with the Philips Hue Bridge, you need to register your application.

-	BridgeService.Register("mypersonalappname");
+	HueClient client = new HueClient("ip");
+	client.Register("mypersonalappname");

-Now you can create an instance of the LampService with the IP of the bridge and your appname
+If you already registered an appname, you can initialize the HueClient with the appname

-	new LampService("192.168.1.10", "mypersonalappname")
+	client.Initialize("mypersonalappname");

 ### Control the lamps
 Main usage of this library is to be able to control your lamps.
 We use a LampCommand for that.
 A LampCommand can be send to one or more / multiple lamps.
 A LampCommand can hold a color, effect, on/off etc.